Global and local synaptic regulation determine the stability of homeostatic plasticity: Ion channel density regulation

 Theorem \ref{thm:glocal} makes clear that the combination of global homeostasis and distributed adaptation guarantees stability of the equilibrium of the system, which depends on the local concentrations targets, $\bar{g}_i$, and of the calcium target, $[Ca^{2+}]_{\text{target}}$.

-As a matter of illustration, we revisit the simulations in Section \ref{sec:global_limitations}, to show the effectiveness of the adaptation mechanisms to fine tune the distribution of ion-channels.
+\begin{rem} A more biologically plausible modeling choice is when \eqref{w_compact} depends on local calcium concentration, $[Ca^{+2}]_{i}$, which in turn depends on $g_{i}$ ($[Ca^{2+}]_{i} = f(g_{i})$).
+However, the behavior of $f(g_{i})$ is usually monotone, akin to that of the somatic intracellular calcium map $ [Ca^{2+}] = \psi(c^{T}g)$.
+In other words, one expects the dependence to involve a series of sequestration processes and signaling pathways in the form of a Hill equation or Michaelis Menten kinetics.
+Therefore, we expect the qualitative features of the closed loop system to remain unchanged, and a we adopt the dependence on $g_{i}$ as in \eqref{w_compact} for simplicity. \end{rem} As a matter of illustration, we revisit the simulations in Section \ref{sec:global_limitations}, to show the effectiveness of the adaptation mechanisms to fine tune the distribution of ion-channels.
 Adaptation is applied to compartments $3-7$, with local set points $\bar{g}_{i} = 0.5$.
 Figure \ref{fig:ex_GI_sim} shows how local set points are recovered for increasing values of the local gain $k_L$.
 Moreover, the local adaptation has a stabilizing effect on the closed-loop dynamics, substantially reducing system oscillations for $k_G = 0.03$.

 The simulations in Figure \ref{fig:s} further illustrate the effectiveness of the local action to cope with a perturbation on the rates $s_{4}$ and $s_{5}$ occurring at $t = 300$.
 After a brief transient, the desired set point is restored.